 7. Organise a Peat-Free Compost Delivery

-We all know that using peat in compost is the antithesis to environmentally friendly gardening, but good peat-free compost can be hard to source at times.
+We all know that using peat in compost is the antithesis to environmentally-friendly gardening, but good peat-free compost can be hard to source at times, although it is getting easier.
 A delivery of compost, perhaps with a peat-free seed compost (something I find impossible to get locally) would be a great gift to start a year of green gardening.
-Suppliers of good quality peat-free compost include Dalefoot Composts (I’ve used their wool based composts for the past couple of years and been impressed with the quality), Carbon Gold Biochar Composts and SylvaGrow Composts (you can find your nearest stockist here or order online from garden stores such as Vale Gardens).
+Suppliers of good quality peat-free compost include Dalefoot Composts (I’ve used their wool based composts for the past couple of years and been impressed with the quality), Carbon Gold Biochar Composts and SylvaGrow Composts (you can find your nearest stockist here).

 8. Book a Course at a Local Community Garden